hmerritt/conway-game-of-life/README.md

 - [ ] Templates for avatars
 - [ ] Change size of grid on-the-fly
 - [ ] Jump n states
+- [ ] Change color of living cells
+- [ ] Message to indicate when an end state has been achieved (previous generation == current generation)